daumierdaumier/Open-Source-is-Tech-Transfer/README.md

 # Open Source is Tech Transfer

-A website making the case that open source software is a form of technology transfer.
+A website making the case that open source software is technology transfer.

 Live site: https://ositt.org